ncf00003/LogisticsWebApplication/README.md

 <strong> 3.
 Prototype Development </strong>
-<br>I developed the Privacy Policy page.</b>
+<br>I developed the Privacy Policy (Privacy.cshtml) page.</b>
-<p>Although it's automatically added to the navigation by the .NET application, I believe it's crucial for any business.
+<p>I developed the Privacy Policy page.
+Although it's automatically added to the navigation by the .NET application, I believe it's crucial for any business.
 In creating this page, I used h2 and h3 headings.
 I should disclose that I used ChatGPT to generate sample text for the policy at this stage.
-When the web app goes to market, we'll update it to ensure customers understand what data and information we collect.
-I added IDs to the headings for later reference in the table of contents.
+When the web app goes to market, we'll update it to ensure customers understand what data and information we collect.</p>
+<p>I added IDs to the headings for later reference in the table of contents.
 For the table of contents, I created a table with headers and added links to different sections of the privacy policy in the rows.
 I used a divider with a class to add custom CSS to the table of contents.
 As mentioned in Tuesday's class, ChatGPT is really good with CSS!</p>
+<p>Additionally, I added a button with the Bootstrap button class "btn-outline-secondary".
+This button's function is to hide or show the table of contents, providing users with a more interactive experience.</p>

 <strong> 4.
 Resources </strong>

 <br>ChatGPT</b>
 <p>Prompt 1: Make a sample privacy policy for a Web Application that makes dynamic quotes for logistic companies based on weather data from the locations in the route.</p
 <p>Prompt 2: How can I style nicely the table of contents for this privacy policy using HTML and CSS?</p>